lunacookies/blog/content/zii.md

 Let’s start with the obvious:
 all three languages default to zeroing out local variables which don’t have initializers.
-I say “default to” since Odin and Jai both let you specify the default value for a struct field, so it technically isn’t 100% zero-initialization.
+(I say “default to” since Jai lets you specify the default value for a struct field, so it technically isn’t 100% zero-initialization.)
 This also applies to struct literals; unspecified fields are zero-initialized, just as in C’s designated initializers.